bcle/certgen/README.md

 certgen
 =======

 A wrapper around the openssl utility for programatically generating signed certificates.
+All underlying I/O operations are asynchronous, so this is safe to use in a latency-sensitive server program.

 The main function is `generate_cert_buf`.
 Given a signing key and cert, and a hash containing the desired subject distinguished name information, the function creates a certificate, signs it, and opens buffers to the certificate.
 The buffers can then be supplied to https.createServer().